TratokToken/smart-contracts/Tratok-blockchain-bridge/README.md

 The following Blockchain Migration bridges are currently under developlemt

-# Ethereum to BSC
+# Ethereum to BNB
-This bridge uses locking and minting for migration of Tratok from the Ethereum blockchain to the BSC blockchain.
+This bridge uses locking and minting for migration of Tratok from the Ethereum blockchain to the BNB blockchain.

-For migration from the BSC blockchain to the Ethereum blockchain it uses burning and unlocking.
+For migration from the BNB blockchain to the Ethereum blockchain it uses burning and unlocking.

 The bridge is managed by a dedicated oracle maintained by Tratok.